Azure/azure-firewall-egress-controller/docs/developers/build.md

 ## Install Azure Firewall Egress Controller as a Helm Chart
 [Helm](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm) is a package manager for Kubernetes.
+This document uses Helm version 3.7 or later.
 We will leverage it to install the `azure-firewall-egress-controller` package.
 Use [Cloud Shell](https://shell.azure.com/) to install install the AFEC Helm package:

 1. Install Helm chart